Find the Best Tax Relief Companies

 Tax relief companies provide a wide variety of tax relief options to help people with unpaid taxes.
 These companies employ trained professionals who help you with multiple services, including negotiating tax debt.
 When you work with a tax relief company, the company creates a tax relief program for you that combines the following types of tax help services:

-- Tax resolution: Tax relief companies provide guidance and representation to resolve tax debt.
+- Tax relief companies provide guidance and representation to resolve tax debt.
 Tax resolution services include audit representation, criminal tax defense, installment plans, levy releases and penalty abatement.
 Tax debt solutions help you deal with the IRS to stop wage garnishment, remove liens and file unfiled tax returns.

-- IRS appeals: A tax relief firm can file an IRS audit appeal or IRS collections appeal on your behalf.
+- A tax relief firm can file an IRS audit appeal or IRS collections appeal on your behalf.
 The Office of Appeals, an independent organization within the IRS, handles all tax forgiveness appeals.
 Appeals are considered informal if the Office of Appeals representative contacts you by telephone, mail or email for discussion.
 Before speaking with the representative, a tax relief company helps prepare a list of reasons you are objecting to the IRS’s decision.
 IRS appeals can take from several months to a year to complete.